Empowering Self-Advocacy

 10. Using Assistive Technology: Knowing how to use tools and technology that can help you advocate for yourself and improve your daily life.

-Systems Advocacy
+What is Systems Advocacy ?

 Here are some examples of systems advocacy: